MicrosoftDocs/azure-reference-other/studio-module-reference/import-data.md

 #### Custom separators supported on import but not export

 The **Import Data** module supports importing data that uses alternative column separators, such as the semicolon (;), which is often used in Europe.
 When you import data from CSV files in external storage, select the **CSV with encodings** option, and pick a supported encoding.

 However, you cannot generate alternative separators when you prepare data for export using the [Convert to CSV](convert-to-csv.md) module.

 #### Poor column separation on string data containing commas

 Just about every character that can be specified as a column separator (tabs, spaces, commas, etc.) can also be found randomly in text fields.
 Importing text from CSV always requires caution to avoid separating text across unnecessary new columns.
-It is a common problem in text processing that you ahve probably encountered and handled in different ways.
+It is a common problem in text processing that you have probably encountered and handled in different ways.

 Problems can also occur when you try to export a column of string data that contains commas.
 Azure Machine Learning does not support any special handling or special translation of such data, such as enclosing strings in quotation marks.
 Also, you cannot use escape characters before a comma to ensure that commas are handled as a literal character.
 AS a consequence, new fields are created in the output file for each comma that is encountered in the string field.

 To avoid problems on export, use the [Preprocess Text](preprocess-text.md) module to remove punctuation characters from string fields.

 You can also use custom [R script](execute-r-script.md) or [Python script](execute-python-script.md) to process complex text and ensure that data can be imported or exported correctly.

 #### UTF-8 encoding required